GururajMunnalli/seaminaction/trunk/README.txt

 which you can use as a reference to prepare the schema for your database of choice.

+If you want to create the database from scratch, run the following command:

+   ant build-db

-If you want to create the database from scratch, run the following two commands from this directory to initialize the database and load the seed data:
+This target will execute the following two commands to initialize the database and load the seed data:

    java -cp lib/h2.jar org.h2.tools.RunScript -url jdbc:h2:file:databases/open18-db/h2 -user open18 -password tiger -script etc/schema/open18-initial-schema.sql
    java -cp lib/h2.jar org.h2.tools.RunScript -url jdbc:h2:file:databases/open18-db/h2 -user open18 -password tiger -script etc/schema/open18-seed-data.sql